lumetrium/espanso-dynamic-forms/docs/json-forms/index.md

 ---

 # JSON Forms

-[JSON Forms](https://jsonforms.io) is a declarative framework that generates forms from JSON Schema definitions.
+[JSON Forms](https://jsonforms.io) is an open-source library that generates forms from JSON Schema definitions.
+Espanso Dynamic Forms uses it under the hood to render your forms.

-Espanso Dynamic Forms uses JSON Forms to display dynamic and customizable forms based entirely on user-defined schemas.

-This allows you to define the structure and validation of forms using just config files, making it easy to create complex forms without writing any code.
+**The good news:** You don't need to learn JSON Forms in depth.
+This documentation covers everything you need.
+But if you want to explore advanced features, the official JSON Forms docs are a great resource.

-> [!NOTE] YAML Support
+> [!NOTE] YAML Works Too
-> Despite the name, JSON Forms is not limited to JSON data.
-It can also handle other data formats, such as YAML, by converting them to JSON internally.
-> In fact, all throughout the docs, we'll be using YAML syntax for better readability and in line with Espanso.
+> Despite the name "JSON Forms," you can write your form configs in YAML (which is easier to read).
+Espanso Dynamic Forms converts YAML to JSON internally.

+[IMAGE: Diagram showing the flow from YAML form config file to JSON Forms library to rendered Vuetify form, with arrows indicating the transformation at each step]

 ## How it works